oliveiracle/secondproject-the-word-of-god/README.md

 2. Optimized for Touch: The input fields and text area are large and have ample spacing, making them easy to tap and type on a mobile screen.

 3. Clear and Simple Actions: The"Send" and "Close" buttons are designed to be easily accessible, with a clear visual hierarchy that guides the user toward the primary action of submitting the form.

+4. A fixed footer provides a constant and accessible way for users to share the website.
+It contains clean icons for sharing on Facebook, X (Twitter), and WhatsApp.
+The component is designed to be unobtrusive, ensuring it doesn't interrupt the user's peaceful experience.
+This feature encourages organic community growth by making it effortless to share the message of hope.

 ---